 Even if you’re late on paying taxes you owe, there’s still hope you can remain in good standing with the IRS if you take the right actions.
 Follow these instructions for paying off back taxes:

 - Make a tax payment to the IRS.
 If you received a bill from the IRS, follow the instructions on the bill.
-You can pay by check, money order, cashier’s check, cash or electronic funds transfer with an online tax payment.
+You can pay by check, money order, cashier’s check, cash or electronic funds transfer for online tax payments.
 Payment by credit card or debit card incurs processing fees.

 - Apply for a payment plan.
 If you cannot pay your balance in full, the IRS offers different payment plan options.